v-genchev/leanplum-automation/README.md

 ### Plans for future implementation
    - Remote WebDriver implementation in the common-framework
    - Simple CI pipeline using selenium standalone docker container
-   - Integrate Allure reports to use instead of the ones that cucumber and testng produce
+   - Integrate Allure reports to use instead of the ones that Cucumber and TestNG produce